darkarnium/om-env-securitymonkey/README.md

 # Security Monkey Environment Cookbook

-Provides a Chef environment cookbook for provisioning a NetFlix Security Monkey environment.
+Provides a Chef environment cookbook for provisioning a Netflix Security Monkey environment.

+## Versions

+Currently, this cookbook is set to use Netflix/security_monkey@51da5bf3b63da4d9474bb97c9fb9ffe3e5cc104a.
+This is due to there being fixes required to psycopg2 back @ Netflix/security_monkey@a5a913b8b4cb9fccd34677112a939074e2310848 which prevents Security Monkey from being used with PostgreSQL 10.X.

+If desired, the version of Security Monkey to install can be changed by overriding the `node['securitymonkey']['git']['ref']` attribute.

 ## Deployment